Guide to wedding dress alterations

 When to book your alterations

-Alterations typically take place 1-3 months before your wedding day, but securing your seamstress should happen much earlier.
-We recommend booking your alterations around 6 months before your wedding to ensure you have a professional lined up—especially during peak wedding season when seamstresses get booked up quickly.
+Alterations typically take place 1-3 months before your wedding day, but securing a seamstress should happen much earlier.
+We recommend booking this around 6 months before your wedding to ensure you have a professional lined up—especially during peak wedding season when seamstresses get booked up quickly.

 Choosing your seamstress

-As with most bridal shops now, we do not have an in-house seamstress, but we recommend a big list of trusted bridal seamstresses so you can choose the one that is closest to you and most convenient.
-A great seamstress will have experience working with delicate fabrics, intricate lace, and structured designs, so going by recommendations is the best bet.
+As with most bridal shops now, we do not have an in-house seamstress, but we recommend a big list of trusted bridal seamstresses so you can choose the one that is most convenient.
+A great seamstress will have experience working with bridal fabrics and corsetry, so going by recommendations is the best bet.

 What you need for your first fitting

-Your first fitting is a crucial step in the alteration process.
-To make the most of it, ensure you bring:
+Once you have found your dress, your first fitting with your seamstress takes place around 1-3 months before your wedding date.
+This is a crucial step in the alteration process and to make the most of it, ensure you bring:

-• Your actual wedding shoes – This helps determine the correct dress length.
+• Your actual wedding shoes – to determine the correct dress length.

-• Your hoop or underskirt - if you are wearing one under your dress you need to bring it with you to get the correct hem adjustment.
+• Your hoop or underskirt - if you are wearing one, ensure you bring it with you to get the correct hem adjustment.

 • Any accessories that need adding to your dress, such as detachable sleeves, straps or belts.